huaminghuangtw/Dear-Today-Me/Dear-Today-Me.md

 Make active listening mode your default.
 Listen to what is not being said.
 Listen intently before replying.
 Listen with compassion.
 Then observe, engage.
 And then ask powerful and thoughtful genuine questions.
 Opinions are earned—not owed.
 Everyone has to agree with you LATER.

+Know when not to talk.
+Say what needs to be said.
 When you say something, make sure it benefits all parties involved and contributes to the conversation.
 Seek mutual benefit in all interactions.
 Remember: If both people are not winning, both are losing.
 Think Win-Win.

 Always be aware of how you are using the word, and be impeccable with your word.
 Avoid using the word to speak against yourself or to gossip about others.
 Remember: The most powerful word is the one you use to talk to yourself.